 The only way to effectively clean these trouble spots is to be taken care of by one of our excellent hygienists.
 Using advanced tools and their trained eyes, they’ll make sure your smile is spotless, protecting you from cavities while also giving your teeth a nice polish.

 These appointments will also allow Dr. Lively to examine the hard and soft tissues of your mouth, looking for any signs of cavities or wear and tear.
-If he sees a problem, he can help you take care of it right away, giving you one less thing to stress about.
+If they see a problem, they can help you take care of it right away, giving you one less thing to stress about.

 Gum Disease Treatment